-Additionally, MACOG is continuing to evaluate the effectiveness and benefits of other data sources, including the National Performance Management Research Data Set (NPMRDS), mobile data sets (i.e. StreetLight), and other transportation data sources and analysis programs.
+Additionally, MACOG will evaluate the effectiveness and benefits of other data sources, including the National Performance Management Research Data Set (NPMRDS), mobile data sets (i.e. StreetLight), and other transportation data sources and analysis programs.
 New and innovated data collection techniques and sources are constantly being promoted, which requires MACOG to reevaluate the effectiveness of each dataset.